Skip to main content

 The new performance Atomic Joy draws on dance practices from the Transatlantic African diaspora, in which movement is passed down from generation to generation, often in times of struggle.
 This history is palpable, yet the work is equally oriented toward the future: each gesture connects memory with the desire for a shared horizon.

-Set to a live composition by pianist CHASSOL, Atomic Joy unfolds as an energetic, layered dance in which tenderness, technical virtuosity and raw power coexist.
-In this way, ATOMIC JOY becomes a jubilant and hopeful reimagining of reality.
+Set to a composition by pianist CHASSOL, Atomic Joy unfolds as an energetic, layered dance in which tenderness, technical virtuosity and raw power coexist.
+In this way, Atomic Joy becomes a jubilant and hopeful reimagining of reality.

 dates